TDR-VOID/Smart-Tracking-Seal/README.md

 ## User Benefits
 - **Easy Data Handle**
+  - Truck information, driver details, and item specifics can be easily managed and viewed using the cloud database.
+  - Track multiple locks using the mobile app.
+- **Security and Privacy**
+  - Secure Cloud Storage
+  - Regular Security Audits
+  - Immediate Alerts
+  - Protecting Sensitive Information
+- **Long Battery Life**
+  - The device is equipped with three lithium-ion batteries, providing a total capacity of 9600 mAh
-  - wwr
+- **Support and Maintenance**
+  -24/7 Technical support
+  -Mobile APP updates, continuous improvements and bug fixes.

 ## Components Used

-- Atmega328P Microcontroller.
+- Atmega328P Microcontroller
-- A9G module.
+- A9G module
-- Li-ion Battery BMS Charger Protection Board 3.7V 10A 3S.
+- Li-ion Battery BMS Charger Protection Board 3.7V 10A 3S

 <br />